The Creator Economy in the Faceless Web3 Age

 More independence thanks to faceless platforms

-Tech industry star blogger Ben Thompson coined the great term "Faceless Platforms". he wrote:
+Tech industry star blogger Ben Thompson coined the great term "Faceless Platforms".
+In a recent piece he wrote:

 It is companies like Unity and TSMC - other examples include Stripe or Shopify or the public clouds - that are the most important to the future.
 The most valuable prize in technology has always been platforms, but in the beginning era of technology the most important platforms were those that interfaced directly with users; in technology's middle era the most important platforms will be faceless, empowering developers and artists and creators of all types to create completely new experiences on top of the best technology in the world, created and maintained and improved on by companies that aren't competing with them, but partnering to achieve the scale necessary to accelerate the future.